-If you have everything you need, then here are the instructions to prepare the Player.
+If you have everything you need, then here are the instructions to prepare the Yodeck Player.

-- Unzip the zip file you downloaded and save the unzipped image file in your hard drive.
+- Unzip the zip file you downloaded and save the unzipped image file on your hard drive.
 It should be a single IMG file of about 3.2GB in size.

-- Run Etcher, and select the unzipped image file from your hard drive, and then select the SD card to write the image to, and then click the "Flash!" button.
+- Run Etcher, select the unzipped Yodeck image file from your hard drive, select the SD card to write the image to, and then click the "Flash!" button.

-- After Etcher completes, it will prompt you for to remove the SD card.
+- After Etcher completes, it will prompt you to remove the SD card.
 Remove the SD card and place it back into the Raspberry Pi.

 - Connect your Raspberry Pi via HDMI to your TV/Monitor and connect it with an Ethernet cable.

 - Upon completion, you should see a message on the screen connected to the Pi, showing either a Registration Code or a message with a connectivity error (in case there is no Internet access).

-- Make sure you do not remove the power from the Pi until you see one of these message screens.
-At all times, if the Player is showing a blinking message in the bottom-right corner of the screen ("Loading", "Configuring", "Downloading", etc), you should not remove power to minimize the risk of interrupting a critical procedure.
+- Ensure you do not remove the Raspberry Pi's power plug until you see one of these message screens.
+At all times, if the Player is showing a blinking message in the bottom-right corner of the screen ("Loading", "Configuring", "Downloading", etc.), you should not remove power to minimize the risk of interrupting a critical procedure.

 Registering a Player on your Account